 We are committed to providing support for you and your family during this time with COVID-19.
 We want to acknowledge the stress, fear, anxiety and other complex emotions that come with the work we do at the front lines of caring amidst an unknown, ambiguous and evolving landscape.
 Thank you all for the unprecedented collaboration and creativity you are showing as we develop ways to best support our patients, community and each other in the face of COVID-19.

 Below are several ongoing efforts to provide support to our healthcare teams and their families during these challenging times.
 You may also find daily updates on the UW Medicine Huddle website.
+The Department of Family Medicine has resources to support patients, healthcare workers, our communities, and ourselves.
 For updates specific to residents and fellows, please visit the GME website.

 Coping with Uncertainty and Anxiety

-On Friday, April 10th from 1 – 1:45 pm Kevin Alschuler, PhD (Rehabilitation Medicine and Neurology), will present “Coping with uncertainty and leveraging resilience during COVID-19” to the UW Medicine Community.
-This will include 15-20 minutes of presentation of information on the challenge of COVID-19, the challenge of uncertainty, and how to build and use resilience to cope in the best ways possible in the face of this challenge.
-The session will conclude with time for question and answer.
-Join by Zoom https://gbhi.zoom.us/j/151645112.
+Kevin Alschuler, PhD (Rehabilitation Medicine and Neurology) presents “Coping with uncertainty and leveraging resilience during COVID-19” on the challenge of COVID-19, of uncertainty, and how to build and use resilience to cope in the best ways possible.
+Watch the recording.

-We have provided additional resources for you, your loved ones, and your colleagues below.
+We have provided additional resources for you and your colleagues below.

 TOWN HALLS // virtual gatherings to receive updates from leadership and ask questions